almoatamed/js-katana-api-client/README.md

  - **`storage`**: Inject `createWebStorage()` for browser environments or bring your own.
  - **`onUnauthorized`**: Handle 401s globally (log out, refresh tokens, etc.).
+- **`adapter`**: Stay on the default `fetch` adapter for best raw HTTP performance, or pass `"axios"` when you need Axios niceties (transformers, interceptors, cancellation).
+Switching adapters does not change your typed API surface.
  - **`modifyRequest`**: Use axios interceptors exposed on `client.api` for custom logic.

  ---